Forth-Standard/forth200x/document/recognizers-2025-09-11.md

 compiling run-time, or postponing run-time.

-All the proposed-standard `translate-...` words only push a translation token.
-Their stack effects are specified as expecting some data on the stack and pushing a translation.
-This shows what data is required in addition to the translation token to form a complete translation.
+All the proposed-standard `translate-...` words only push a translation token, and that stack effect is given, but in addition the definitions of these words also show a "Stack effect to produce a translation"; this stack effect points out which additional stack items need to be pushed before the translation token in order to produce a translation.

 A proposed-standard `translate-...` word pushes the same translation token every time it is invoked.

 #### Compiling and postponing run-time